Raising concerns at the University of Plymouth

 • wherever possible, your name and address so the Whistleblowing Officer can reply.

-7 What we will do next
+7. What we will do next

 7.1: Once you have told us about your concerns, we will review what action to take.
 This might mean an internal review, an investigation, a formal independent inquiry or sending the concern to the police or other external agency.
-The action we take will depends on how serious the concern is, how it could affect any other people involved or any external organisation, the best way to make sure that the investigation is handled by someone with appropriate expertise, and whether we have any formal duty or obligation to report the matter to an external agency.
+The action we take will depend on how serious the concern is, how it could affect any other people involved or any external organisation, the best way to make sure that the investigation is handled by someone with appropriate expertise, and whether we have any formal duty or obligation to report the matter to an external agency.

-7.6: We will aim to keep you informed of the progress of any investigation and its likely timescales.
-Sometimes the need for confidentiality, or the involvement of an external agency, may mean that we are unable to give you full details of the investigation or its outcomes, but we will let you know within ten working days when the matter has been resolved, and the outcomes (as far as we can).
+7.7: We will aim to keep you informed of the progress of any investigation and its likely timescales.
+Sometimes the need for confidentiality, or the involvement of an external agency, may mean that we are unable to give you full details of the investigation or its outcomes, but we will let you know as soon as possible when the matter has been resolved, and the outcomes (as far as we can).
+It is not possible to provide precise timescales for an investigation to conclude, as it will depend upon the nature and complexity of the concern(s) raised.

-8 Protection for people raising concerns
+8. Protection for people raising concerns

 8.2: We will take disciplinary action against anyone who threatens, bullies or harasses anyone who has raised a concern under this policy.